Rohit7664/Dominos-clone/README.md

 <h1>Clone of Domino's website</h1>
 <h2>My Fourth Project:</h2>
-Hello, My name is Priya Kesarwani.
-I am the student of Masai School.
-Currently I am in unit 7.
+Hello, My name is Rohit Kumar.

-We have been assigned to clone Domino- Website.

 Technologies used:
 In making this project, we used Nodejs, Expressjs, MongoDB, Html, Css, advanced JavaScript, React, Redux, Context API, Chakra UI and local storage.

-Task Assignment:
-We have assigned our tasks equally in the team.

 Home Page:
 In landing page there is one beautiful navbar and sidebar. sliding images are moving continuously.
 There is one footer section also.